-In our online RIE® Parent-Infant Guidance™ Class, we talked about different questions and concerns.
+In our online RIE® Parent-Infant Guidance™ Class, we talked about different questions and concerns, such as:

 Will our children gain a “bad” habit of demanding “sweet” food and avoiding other healthy foods?

 I believe this is a deeper question.
-Parents are concerned about all kinds of “bad” habits: playing with gadgets too much, stealing, eating junk food, etc.
+Parents are concerned about all kinds of “bad” habits: playing with gadgets too much, picking at your nails, eating junk food, etc.

 I feel like it is more than “just a habit,” more than “just liking the sweet taste of chocolate” and requires slow and patient untangling of the figurative “yarn”.

 Power struggles are never pleasant and it takes time to shift the relationship back to cooperation.

 I will try to summarize what helps to not get into a power struggle in the first place.

 Few ideas on how to approach an issue with respect and consideration of your child’s perspective: